waynesutton/better-todo/files.md

   - `getFolders` - Get all projects with their associated dates
   - `getFolderDates` - Get dates for a specific project
   - `getFolderForDate` - Check if a date belongs to a project
-  - `createFolder` - Create new project with custom name
+  - `createFolder` - Create new project with timestamp-based ordering (avoids write conflicts)
-  - `renameFolder` - Update project name
+  - `renameFolder` - Update project name (uses indexed queries, idempotent check)
-  - `archiveFolder` - Archive a project and all its full-page notes in parallel
+  - `archiveFolder` - Archive a project and all its full-page notes in parallel (uses indexed queries, idempotent)
-  - `unarchiveFolder` - Restore archived project and all its full-page notes in parallel
+  - `unarchiveFolder` - Restore archived project and all its full-page notes in parallel (uses indexed queries, idempotent)
-  - `deleteFolder` - Delete project, all associations, and all its full-page notes
+  - `deleteFolder` - Delete project, all associations, and all its full-page notes (parallel deletes with Promise.all)
-  - `addDateToFolder` - Associate a date with a project
+  - `addDateToFolder` - Associate a date with a project (idempotent check for existing associations)
   - `removeDateFromFolder` - Remove date from project

 - `monthGroups.ts` - Auto-grouping for completed months: